 Everyone is at a difference place in their personal development and their perusal finances, so this really is down to the individual.

 Personally for me though, it was a good choice to first work in a big finance firm.
-I always wanted to go to business school, and by joining a structured corporate environment with training programs and mentoring opportunities, I was able to gain all of what business school had to offer, while getting paid.
+I always wanted to go to business school, and by joining a structured corporate with a training program and mentorship, I was able to gain all of what business school had to offer, while getting paid.
 I was also able to start saving money to fund my side-business in the early days.

 I was getting paid to learn things I could not even learn from business school.

 Generally speaking, it’s perceived safer to join a big corporate than a startup, because you never know what’s going to happen to a fledgling company.
-However, even if the startup you joined fails does not necessarily make you less marketable as a candidate in the workforce.
+However, even if the startup you joined does end up failing does not necessarily make you a less marketable as a candidate in the workforce.
 Even when a start-up goes under, the skills you have developed will not go away.
-Usually, those who are really qualified and confident in their abilities are more willing to summon the risk of joining a startup.
+Usually, those who are really qualified and confident in their abilities are usually more willing to summon the risk of joining a startup,

 I wanted to take a calculated risk.
 By the time I was starting Ollie, I’ve created a small safety net for myself, a network of some sort, and a lot of knowledge in the finance world.
 For me personally, I wanted same safety before I was willing to take the leap.

 More importantly though, I really believe in the idea of Ollie.
-If I fast forward a few decades and look back on my life, I know that I will regret it if I chose not to pursue my idea.
+If I fast forward a few decades and look back on my life, I know that I will regret not pursuing my idea.
 There are very few original ideas, and I think there’s an inevitability to my idea.
 I would not be able to live with myself when I have to tell my grandkid: “Oh, I had that idea too.
 But I decided not to pursue it.”
 I’m okay with trying and failing, but I’m not okay with not trying and seeing it succeed in someone else’s hand.